9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 ("no match here","","")
 ```

-Asking for a four-element tuple gives us a fourth element that\'s a list
+Asking for a four-element tuple gives us a fourth element that's a list
 of all groups in the pattern that matched.

 ``` screen